Aleziss/OpenHPSDR-Thetis-Skins/README.md

  You shall copy the "VA2CST Dark Glass" folder to your Thetis skin folder located at C:\Users\YourName\AppData\Roaming\OpenHPSDR\Skins.

- For OpenHPSDR, copy the "VA2CST Dark Glass" folder to your OpenHPSDR folder located at C:\Users\YourName\AppData\Roaming\FlexRadio Systems\PowerSDR\Skins
+ For PowerSDR, copy the "VA2CST Dark Glass" folder to your PowerSDR folder located at C:\Users\YourName\AppData\Roaming\FlexRadio Systems\PowerSDR\Skins

  This current skin is tested with Thetis v2.10.0.0-HL2 by MI0BOT.